General Physics (Algebra-Based), Recitation 2024–Present

 Key Features: lecture · life-science-centered · group-based · active learning

 This class aims to not only teach about the wonders of physics but also build skills essential for any scientist.
 The learning objectives of the course are centered around problem solving and critical thinking.
-You will learn to analyze systems through different representations that include using words, diagrams, math, and more to draw understanding of the physical world.
-While physics is not likely your focus, the lessons learned here will change the way you see the world, and ultimately make you a better scientist in your own field.
-1
+Students learn to analyze systems through multiple representations including words, diagrams, mathematics, and graphical reasoning to develop a deeper understanding of the physical world.1

-In this course, the recitation is another chance for students to practice their physics skills in a group work environment.
-The job of a recitation TA in the algebra-based sequence is to offer support in group work interactions, connect student intuitions to physics concepts, and to translate math representations into digestible language.
+In this course, recitation provides an additional opportunity for students to practice physics in a collaborative environment.
+As a recitation instructor, I support group work interactions, connect student intuitions to formal physics concepts, and help students translate mathematical representations into meaningful physical interpretations.

 Institution: Michigan State University